sahilmalhotra0510/io/charts/charts.md

 	git clone https://github.com/ModelEarth/io io &&
 	git clone https://github.com/ModelEarth/apps apps

-Optional to include, this is a larger 1.6 GB folder which the navigation links to:
+Optional: This large 1.6 GB folder is linked to in the localsite side-navigation:

 	git clone https://github.com/ModelEarth/community community

-If you'll be contributing changes, fork first and clone from your forks.
+If you'll be contributing changes, fork first the repo you're editing and clone from your fork.
 [Turn on GitHub Pages](/localsite/start/steps/#github-pages) so we can review your changes.

 Run the following occasionally to refresh your local clones: